Generalized Spoofing Detection Inspired from Audio Generation Artifacts: Introduction

 Audio deepfakes use deep learning and machine learning algorithms to generate or manipulate audio content with an intent to deceive.
 Such audio deepfakes are especially dangerous due to their innate embedding of biometrics, used in speech-based identity verification systems.
 State-of-the-art audio deepfake methods rely on voice conversion, text-to-speech synthesis, generative models, and neural vocoders \cite{wang2017tacotron, skerry2018prosodytransfer, gao2020interactiveTTS, gao2018voiceGAN, kaneko2018cycleganVC}.
 With these advances, the quality of deepfakes has significantly improved, making them a pernicious means to commit a wide variety of fraudulent activities -- identity theft and misinformation spread by untrained bad actors.
 Such techniques even outperform professional human impersonators and threaten automatic speaker verification (ASV) systems~\cite{gao2020detection}.

 For better spoof attack detection in ASV systems, ASV spoof challenges \cite{wu2015asvspoof, wu2017asvspoof, kinnunen2017asvspoof, todisco2019asvspoof, nautsch2021asvspoof} have been created.
-In such challenges, the logical access (LA) consists of synthetically spoofed audio, which uses conventional signal processing and generative techniques that \cite{yu2017dnnfeatures, balamurali2019featurecomparison, kamble2020asvspooffeatures} propose the use of feature selection (e.g., CQCC, MFCC, Constant-Q, etc.) to search for the best features for spoof detection.
+In such challenges, the logical access (LA) consists of synthetically spoofed audio, which uses conventional signal processing and generative techniques that \cite{yu2017dnnfeatures, balamurali2019featurecomparison, kamble2020asvspooffeatures} propose the use of feature selection (e.g., Constant Q cepstral coefficients \cite{todisco2017cqcc}, MFCC, log-Mel spectrogram, etc.) to search for the best features for spoof detection.
 However, these features have been developed for generic tasks, such as automatic speech recognition (ASR) and sound-based event detection, etc. They may not capture the fundamental differences between real and fake speech well.
 Further, the choice of feature selection can be influenced by audio datasets and is inconsistent.
-For better generalization, Gao et al. \cite{gao2020detection} note that, unlike real speech, machine-generated speech consists of signature artifacts that can be leveraged for spoof detection.
+For better generalization, as noted in \cite{gao2020detection}, unlike real speech, machine-generated speech consists of signature artifacts that can be leveraged for spoof detection.
 They propose a lightweight model with several human speech characteristics features and achieve comparably higher accuracy.